An $L^p$-spectral multiplier theorem with sharp $p$-specific regularity bound on Heisenberg type groups: Proof of the reduction of Theorem 1.1

-Let again $d_{\mathrm{CC}}$ denote the Carnot--Carathéodory distance associated to the sub-Laplacian $L$ on the Heisenberg type group $G$, let $d=d_1+d_2$ be the topological dimension, and $Q=d_1+2d_2$ be the homogeneous dimension of $G$.
-Adapting the argument of \cite[Section 4]{Ni21} based on \cite[Prop.\ I.22]{ChOuSiYa16} (by replacing the usage of the Mikhlin--Hörmander type result of \cite{MaMue14a} by the one of \cite{MaMe90} or \cite{Ch91}), the proof of \cref{thm:main} can be reduced to proving the following statement.
+Now suppose that $L=(X_1^2+\dots+X_{d_1}^2)$ is a sub-Laplacian on a Heisenberg type group $G$, where $X_1,\dots,X_{d_1}$ is an orthonormal basis of the first layer $\g_1$ of the stratification $\g=\g_1\oplus\g_2$.
+Let again $d_{\mathrm{CC}}$ denote the Carnot--Carathéodory distance associated with the vector fields $X_1,\dots,X_{d_1}$, let $d=d_1+d_2$ be the topological dimension, and $Q=d_1+2d_2$ be the homogeneous dimension of $G$.
+By \cref{cor:reduction}, the proof of \cref{thm:main} can be reduced to proving the statement.
+Given a suitable multiplier $F:\R\to\C$, we write again